cyberkiwii/MyPath/README.md

 In the future, we would like to refine and add features to our website.
 If you have any ideas, please feel free to contact us!

+# Notice for public and collaborators

+While this repository is open-source and public, we ask that you please respect our project.
+If you are a contributer to the project, you must create a branch (not main) to work off of and send a pull request to push the main.
+One of the Originial Adminstrators will approve your request.
+If you would like to work on an issue in this Repo, please send a message in the discussion 'For Contributors' and we will assign you an issue to work on.